Modelling 3D Rotary Projects

 This example shows the unwrapped vector for a cylinder rotating around the X axis.
 If your rotary axis is aligned along Y the unwrapped vector will be horizontal.
 It is worth noting that unwrapped profile have 'legs' on each end.
 Those are needed to ensure that correct height will be used in the next step.

 The tool automatically creates layer called 'Unwrapped Vectors Drive Rails' on which it places two blue line vectors on job sides, parallel to the rotation axis.
 In order to extrude the profile, open the Two Rail Sweep tool.
 Then select top and then bottom rail (left and right when Y axis is rotation axis) and confirm selection by clicking Use Selection button.
-Rails will become highlighted.
+The rails will now be highlighted.
 Now click on unwrapped vector and press apply.
 The 3D view will show a hexagonal column, that can be seen at the beginning of this section.

 The desired cross-section will only be achieved if modelling plane is positioned in cylinder centre.
 That means that Gap Inside Model is reported as 0 in Material Setup form.
 Otherwise the resulting model will have incorrect diameter and the cross section will become rounded.